 If you’re dealing with a worst-case scenario, the most important thing is to seek emergency treatment right away.
 If you have something that you can quickly use as a protective shield, such as the bottom of a clean paper cup, cover the eye without touching it.
 But don’t spend time looking for a shield.
 Just get medical help—quickly.

 “These are serious injuries,” says Dr. Lesser.
 Calling an eye doctor for guidance is a good first instinct, she says, but whenever there’s blood or protruding objects involved, the best thing to do is get to the ER, stat.

-The best treatment, of course?
-Prevention.
-According to the American Academy of Ophthalmology, more than 78 percent of respondents weren’t wearing protective eyewear when they got hurt.
-And only 35 percent said they wear safety glasses when working around the house.
+According to the American Academy of Ophthalmology, more than 78% of respondents weren’t wearing protective eyewear when they got hurt.
+And only 35% said they wear safety glasses when working around the house.

 If you’re doing any activity that involves hazardous liquids or flying debris, you need to protect your eyes.